raydenlim/tp/docs/UserGuide.md

 <br>

 ## Encountering Errors
-This section outlines a list of error messages that you may encounter during your usage of the application.
-It aims to help you better understand the messages that you may receive and what it means to you.
+If you encounter any issues while using F.A.K.E.J.A.R.V.I.S., please refer to this section for troubleshooting advice.
+This section aims to help you better understand the messages that you may receive and what it means to you.
+If the issue persists, please contact support (see next section).

 |                                    **Error**                                    | <center>**What it means**</center>                                                                                                                  | <center>**How to resolve**</center>                                                                                                                           |
 |:-------------------------------------------------------------------------------:|-----------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|